Straight Set vs. Offset Tile: The Home Fashion Facts

 Straight Set Tile

-Straight set tile (or "straight lay") does not refer to a specific type of tile, but rather to a process of tile installation.
+Straight set tile (or "straight lay") refers not to a specific type of tile, but rather to a process of tile installation.
 Square or rectangular tiles are set horizontally, square to the wall in parallel rows.
 This is the simplest way to install tile, and is great for DIYers.
-If you opt to hire a professional tile installer, the tile installation price will be about $500+ (labor only) for a 100 square foot floor, or approximately $400+ to cover the same amount of wall space.
+If you opt to hire a professional tile installer, tile installation cost will be about $500+ (labor only) for a 100 square foot floor, or approximately $400+ to cover the same amount of wall space.

 Vertical straight set is an alternative tile installation which is great for rooms with low ceilings and other cramped areas.
 Setting rectangular tiles such as subway tile vertically gives the illusion that the space is longer, just like dressing in vertical stripes will make a person appear taller.

-Another variation on the straight set tile theme is checkerboard -- that is, using two colors of square tile alternately to form a dramatic retro-style checkerboard pattern, which works as the focal point of your room.
+Checkerboard is another variation on the straight set tile theme -- that is, using two colors of square tile alternately to form a dramatic retro-style checkerboard pattern, which works as the focal point of your room.

 Offset tile is also known as brick pattern or running bond.
 Traditionally used by masons as an easy and strong pattern for building walls, offset works with both rectangular and square tiles.
 Each line of tile is offset by the width of half a tile.
-This unexpected layout draws the eye and adds interest to a single-colored tile installation.
+This unexpected layout adds interest to a single-colored tile installation.
 For even more excitement, offset patterns may include rows of varying widths and tiles in two or more colors or contrasting finishes.